Over 15 years as North America's leading renewable energy executive search and staffing firm.

 As the market for solar power matures, there has been a marked increase in demand at all levels, from residential rooftop installations to utility-scale arrays.
 Falling prices and strong incentives create immense opportunities - as well as challenges - for the solar industry.
 Understanding the shifting market and advancing technologies is key to placing the right people with the right companies.

-Cumulative solar capacity in the United States now exceeds 130 GWac, and solar leads the way each year as the technology with the most newly installed electricity-generating infrastructure.
+Cumulative solar capacity in the United States now exceeds 280 GWac, and in 2025 solar was the dominant source of new capacity added to the grid for the fifth consecutive year.

 Commercial and community solar continue to grow steadily as more states look to build out their solar capacity and look to electrification as the best pathway towards reducing carbon emissions.

-The Inflation Reduction Act signed in 2022 became the single largest investment in climate and energy in American history and extends the investment tax credit (ITC) at the full 30% rate through at least 2033.
+The Inflation Reduction Act signed in 2022 became the single largest investment in climate and energy in American history and despite recent rollbacks of some of its provisions, its overall effects are still having a positive impact on the industry.

 Wind

 Wind power has long had a strong foothold in many parts of the country.
-According to American Clean Power: "Wind power capacity totals nearly 140 GW, making it the fourth-largest source of electricity generation capacity in the country.
-This is enough wind power to serve the equivalent of 43 million American homes.
-In 2021, the U.S. wind industry supported more than 120,000 jobs across all 50 states."
+According to American Clean Power: “Wind power capacity totals over 161 GW, making it the fourth-largest source of electricity generation capacity in the country.
+This is enough wind power to serve the equivalent of more than 46 million American homes.

 Electric Vehicle